Swissquote vs City Index, Who's Better?

 Swissquote and City Index Contact Details

-Being able to contact a broker through many ways is a sign of a professional broker.
+Being able to contact an online trading platform simply is a sign of a professional broker.
 Swissquote and City Index have the following contact details and social medias that you can use.

 |